restarian/bracket_print/docs/usage_and_examples/controlling_the_behaviour_via_option_data.md

 The option mechanism uses [Brace Option](https://github.com/restarian/brace_option) for functionality.
 See the docs therein for usage which will apply to Bracket Print instances as well.

-### Options mechanism:
+### Options mechanism
-Options can be passed to Bracket Print using the constructor, the *spawn*, *option*, or *empty* members.
-The option Object passed in can be a literal Object, Bracket Print instance, arguments Object, or a String.
+Options can be passed to Bracket Print in many ways.
+All of the members which accept options use either an Object (or string for the log_title), to set the options.
+Multiple arguments can be passed in as well for convenience and the last argument values take priority.
+The constructor itself can be used the set option data, or the *spawn*, *option*, or *empty* members.
+The options Object passed in can be a literal Object, Bracket Print instance, arguments Object, or a String.
 If a string parameter is passed in it will be used as the *log_title* value.
-Any string passed in will take priority over any *log_title* value contained in the Object parameters.
-And multiple strings will cause the last one in the parameter list to take priority.
-Passing in multiple Objects will override the previous values of Objects passed in.
+Any string passed in will take priority over any *log_title* value contained in the Object parameters and passing multiple strings will cause the last one in the parameter list to take priority.
+For example, in the following command call: .spawn({compression: 5}, {compression: 1}) the compression option value of the resulting instance will be set to 1.

 Consider the example below where the String parameter takes priority above the *log_title* set in the Object and Objects override previous Object values passed in.